Kavahana

 Driver with One Hand on the Wheel Kavahana

-This might be one of the most confusing myths about kava and kava nectar due to the effects it has when you use it.
+This might be one of the most confusing myths about kava and kava nectar due to the effects they have when you use them.
 But it’s all in how it works in the body and brain.
-For some people, the effects you get from kava makes them feel “high”; that is it impacts how their mind feels.
+For some people, the effects you get from kava make them feel “high”; that is, it impacts how their mind feels.
 However, the research shows that there are no actual hallucinogenic properties in kava.
-The feelings you experience from kava come from how it acts on the gamma-aminobutyric acid, or GABA, neurotransmitter system in the brain.
+The feelings you experience from kava come from how it acts on the brain’s gamma-aminobutyric acid, or GABA, neurotransmitter system.

-Neurotransmitters are chemical messengers that are responsible for sending signals from your brain to different parts of your body.
-The GABA system is an inhibitory system, making you feel relaxed and calm when activated.
-Kavalactones act directly on the GABA system, increasing the amount of GABA in your brain, giving you the calming and refreshing effects kava nectar is known for.
+Neurotransmitters are chemical messengers responsible for sending signals from your brain to different parts of your body.
+The GABA system is an inhibitory system that makes you feel relaxed and calm when activated.
+Kavalactones act directly on the GABA system, increasing the amount of GABA in your brain and giving you the calming and refreshing effects Kava Nectar is known for.

 While there are no psychoactive compounds in kava, there is still evidence that it affects your brain and driving skills.
-A study done at the University of Waikato in New Zealand looked at six different brain functions before, during, and after drinking kava.
-These included focus, accuracy, temporal order judgment (that is, how one orders events in their head), perception of time, and fatigue.
+A study from the University of Waikato in New Zealand looked at six different brain functions before, during, and after drinking kava.
+These included focus, accuracy, temporal order judgment (that is, how one orders events in one’s head), perception of time, and fatigue.
 Because kava nectar is an instant form of kava, it has the same effects and benefits reported here.

 The study found that drinking large amounts of kava (3.6 liters over 6 hours) negatively affected temporal order judgments, like watching for hazards when coming into intersections.
 But the other functions weren’t affected.
 This is different from other substances like alcohol, cannabis, and psychoactive drugs that tend to affect more brain functions, making it more dangerous to drive.